 Determine if Your Property Needs a Tree Survey

-There are a number of reasons why a tree inventory (also known as a tree survey) may be necessary.
+There are a number of reasons why a tree inventory may be necessary.
 This determination can best be made by a professional depending on the type of project and whether there are local ordinances with which you must comply.
 In many cases, a tree survey is necessary to bring your project into compliance with a municipal or county ordinance.
 For example, one of our clients, the City of Franklin, Wisconsin, has a Natural Resources Protection ordinance that requires the protection of both young and mature woodlands depending on their diameter.

 Several reasons that you may be required to complete a tree inventory include the following:

 - Your project is located in a forested area and/or an environmental corridor that is protected by a local unit of government.

 - Some ordinances specify that tree removals require a woodland restoration plan.